 One of my favorite things about homeschooling is that my kids get to have an infinite amount of exercise.
-We can do as much homeschool “PE” as we want, even though we don’t officially label it as anything, but just having fun.
+We have several homeschool PE ideas that we do as we wish.
+We don’t really label it as PE, we just call it “fun”.

-Especially in this age of screens, (upon screens, upon screens), making sure kids are physically active is more important than ever.
-But, don’t feel like homeschool PE is a chore.
+But, homeschool PE shouldn’t feel like a chore.
 Find what you and your kids love, and go for it.

 In our state, we don’t have to clock hours for homeschool PE, but if your state requires it, these are some great ways to get your kids active and fit in your PE requirements.